Bradysaurus: Classification and species

+B. baini

 B. baini (Seeley, 1892) is from the Tapinocephalus zone, Lower Beaufort Beds, Karoo basin, South Africa.
 This is the type species for the genus.
 The quadra-jugal region (cheek-bones) were only moderately developed.
 The snout was broad and rounded and there were 15 or 16 pairs of overlapping teeth in each jaw.
 This animal could be considered a generic early pareiasaur.
 According to Lee, 1997, the available material of B. baini lacks distinguishing autapomorphies or characteristics.

+B. Seeleyi

 B. seeleyi (Haughton and Boonstra, 1929) is from the Tapinocephalus zone, Lower Beaufort Beds, Karoo basin, South Africa.
 This is a less common form.
 Boonstra, 1969, considered this a valid species of Bradysaurus and Lee, 1997, considers this animal a sister group to more advanced pareiasaurs.
 B. seelyi seems to be closely related to Nochelesaurus and Embrithosaurus.
 In contrast to the more numerous but similarly sized B. baini, the cheekbones were heavy and greatly enlarged.
 There were 19 or 20 pairs of strongly overlapping teeth on each jaw.